Checkmarx/JS-SCP/src/output-encoding/nosql-injection.md

 to a single value with the total number of occurrences.
 Using `MapReduce` would be a good way to achieve it.

-Generally `mapReduce` is not suited to be used a regular interface, but rather to generate things in the backgrounds, such as reports or data caching.
+Generally `mapReduce` is not suited to be used as a regular interface, but rather to generate things in the backgrounds, such as reports or data caching.

-This a simple explanation of `mapReduce`.
-Futher information regarding this can be found on the following [page][5].
+This a very simple explanation of `mapReduce`.
+Further information regarding this can be found on the following [page][5].

 Let's have a look at an example: